 What we have done so far?

-- Freedom of Information request.
+- Freedom of Information (FOI) request.
 In January 2018 we carried out an FOI request to find out if hospitals across the UK are testing all bowel cancer patients for features of Lynch syndrome at the time of diagnosis.
-We found that only 17% of hospitals in the UK are testing all bowel cancer patients at diagnosis.
-The main barrier to testing is finance.
-While local health bodies need to work together to ensure testing can be carried out, ultimately national health bodies and Governments must step in to fund this nationally to eliminate the variation in testing.
+We found only 17% of hospitals in the UK are testing all bowel cancer patients at diagnosis.
 Read our full report here.

 - Clinical consensus meeting.
 We brought together 10 leading experts in the field of bowel cancer and genetics to reach an agreement on how the management of people with Lynch syndrome could be improved.
 The group agreed that the national Bowel Cancer Screening Programme (BCSP) should extend their service to those who have Lynch syndrome so they can also receive the same high quality screening service as the eligible asymptomatic population.
 This would help to reduce the local variation in access to colonoscopy across the country.
 Read our clinical consensus here.